+Symmetry Math definition states that “symmetry is a mirror image”.
+When an image looks identical to the original image after the shape is being turned or flipped, then it is called symmetry.
+It exists in patterns.
 You may have often heard of the term ‘symmetry’ in day to day life.
 It is a balanced and proportionate similarity found in two halves of an object, that is, one-half is the mirror image of the other half.
 And a shape that is not symmetrical is referred to as asymmetrical.
-Symmetric objects are found all around us, in nature, in architecture and in art.
+Symmetric objects are found all around us, in nature, architecture, and art.

 Line of Symmetry